Dylnpn/OrbitAnalysis/README.md

 ---
 ### Convergence Verification

-A numerical convergence is verified use **time-step refinement**, which redcues the $\Delta t$ until changes in
+A numerical convergence is verified using **time-step refinement**, which redcues the $\Delta t$ until changes in
 - Final orbital radius
 - Total propellant spent
 are negligible, ensuring the numerical error doesn't affect the propulsion trade.
+Two plots are produced to ensure convergence:
+    1. TOF error vs time step
+    2. Prop used error vs time step
+These plots show error convergence towards zero as the time step decreases (finer calculations).

+---

+### Sweep Trade Analysis

+A Trade sweep is performed, comparing propellant used and allowed time for specified orbital altitude and inclination changes.
+The parameters to be analyzed must be manually chnaged in the "trade_sweep.py" file.

 ---